 For non-filers, the IRS offers several voluntary disclosure options for taxpayers to properly report their worldwide income and file their international information returns.
 The following options have different levels of protection, filing requirements and penalties, which an offshore lawyer could further explain:

 - The Streamlined Domestic Offshore Procedures are for taxpayers who non-willfully failed to report their foreign income and file FBARs.
 Taxpayers need to provide a detailed certification narrative explaining the non-willful conduct, and are required to file three years of amended tax returns and six years of FBARs.
 In addition to paying the back taxes and related interest and penalties, a 5% offshore penalty will be based on the highest aggregate value of the foreign accounts.

 - The Streamlined Foreign Offshore Procedures contains the same provisions as the Domestic Procedures with a couple of key differences.
 These procedures are for taxpayers who live outside the U.S. and there is also no offshore penalty.

 - The Delinquent FBAR Submission Procedures are for taxpayers who timely reported and paid taxes on all foreign income and provide a statement as to why the FBARs were filed late.
 There are no penalties for these procedures.

 - Quiet Disclosure involves filing the amended tax returns and international information returns outside of the IRS disclosure options.
 This is a risky approach because, if the IRS finds out, they could potentially impose civil penalties that are larger than those that are applied in the other disclosure options.

-It may not be immediately clear which program is preferable in a particular taxpayer’s situation.
-Therefore, it is best to confer with an experienced offshore accounts lawyer in Washington DC who could analyze their financial situation and determine where their risk lies.
+It may not be immediately clear which offshore disclosure program is preferable in a particular taxpayer’s situation.
+Therefore, it is best to confer with an experienced offshore lawyer in Washington DC who could analyze their financial situation and determine where their risk lies.